-The Academy has an agreed format for long and medium term planning, which should be used by all departments.
+The Academy has an agreed format for long and medium term planning, which should be used by all departments expects all departments to have comprehensive long and medium term planning that: .
 It is expected that schemes of work will:

-- Clarify learning intentions and outcomes (including success criteria) for progress over time; - Identify clearly the subject knowledge and skills (continuum strands or assessment objectives) to be taught; - Include references to differentiated work to ensure all students are challenged in line with their ability; - Provide opportunities for developing independent and collaborative learning; - Detail literacy, numeracy and communication opportunities and how they will be taught; - Include opportunities for a variety of assessment for learning strategies; - Identify opportunities for formative, summative and diagnostic assessment, along with time built in for 'therapy' or in-class interventions to address the specific learning needs of individuals and groups; - Identify relevant and challenging opportunities for home learning, supported by Show My Homework.
+Clarifies learning intentions and outcomes (including success criteria) for progress over time;

+- Identifies clearly the subject knowledge and skills (continuum strands or assessment objectives) to be taught: - Includes references to differentiated work to ensure all students are challenged in line with their ability; - Provides opportunities for developing independent and collaborative learning; - Details literacy, numeracy and communication opportunities and how they will be taught; - Includes opportunities for a variety of assessment for learning strategies; - Identifies opportunities for formative, summative and diagnostic assessment, along with time built in for 'therapy' or in-class interventions to address the specific learning needs of individuals and groups; - Identifies relevant and challenging opportunities for home learning, supported by Show My Homework.